vertisdigital/eds-genting/jira/17_MarketingTiles/17-additional-context.md

 # Authoring Requirements:
 Create this block with following:
-    ## A container block with following fields
+    A container block with no fields
-    1. A text Heading - A Destination of Oppurtunity
-    2. A text area Description
-    3. A CTA to an aem asset
-    4. 3 block item with following fields
+    A block item with following fields
         1. A background Image
         2. A text heading
-        3. A text area desctipyion
+        3. A richtext description
-        4. A link to other AEM pages to learn more
+        4. A CTA button
+        5. A CTA button caption

 # Rendering Requirements:
     Use UL LI Syntax for list of properties